 Using the previous example, a content writer will never forget to submit their draft through to the legal team for review, as it’s an automated part of the process.
 As soon as a writer marks their draft as complete, the legal department receives a notification, ensuring that this review doesn’t fall through the cracks.

-According to Asana's Anatomy of Work Index, 60% of a worker's time is spent just on work coordination like chasing approvals, searching for information, or communicating about work.
-If you can decrease work about work, you’re giving your team the opportunity to spend more on the skilled work they were hired to do, and less on the back and forth.
-More focus on the work and less on the coordination means that an employee can focus on their goals.
+According to Asana's Anatomy of Work Index, 60% of a worker's time is spent just on “work about work”—tasks like chasing approvals from stakeholders, searching for information, or communicating about work.
+Cutting back on these tasks gives your team more time to spend on the skilled work they were hired to do.